veertuinc/anka-docs/content/en/docs/Anka Virtualization/modifying-the-global-configuration.md

   - img_lib_dir - `/Users/XXX/Library/Application Support/Veertu/Anka/img_lib/`
 - The log directory is `/Users/XXX/Library/Logs/Anka/` and log file is `anka.log`.

-## Modifying the configuration
+## Changing the default Anka VM storage location

-### Using external storage

-If the Nodes on which you installed Anka have insufficient storage for Anka VMs, you can tell Anka to use external storage.
+Depending on how many Anka VMs you have, the disk usage might be too much for the default storage location.
+There are three configuration parameters to control location for storing Anka VMs.

 > It's recommended to keep the vm_lib_dir on the local disk as it contains file locks.

-There are three configuration parameters to control location for storing Anka VMs.

 Assuming you want to store your Templates on **/Volumes/ExternalDrive/**, perform these steps: